wumb0/website/content/posts/backdooring-camera-firmware.md

 00388950: 34e0 0a68 e451 10eb 4a88 ccf3 4600 ffff  4..h.Q..J...F...
 003affb0: ffff ffff ffff ffff ffff ffff f4a4 e2e5  ................
 ```
-The last line is the same as the previous dump, so we ignore it.
+The last line is the same as the previous dump's last line, so we ignore it.
 We see above that the lines of all "ffff"s start at 0x388950+14.
 We plug this number into *dd* as the count to copy and try the decompression again.

 ```
 → dd if=DCS-930L_REVB1_FW_v2.12.01.bin of=linux.bin.lzma skip=$((0x50040)) count=$((0x388950+14)) bs=1